(Drowning; Submersion Incident)

 Brain Damage from Lack of Oxygen

-CPR is done to provide oxygen rich air to the vital organs of the body.
+- Immediate cardiopulmonary resuscitation (CPR)—Done to provide oxygen-rich air to the vital organs of the body.
 This may involve giving rescue breaths or doing chest compressions.
 In all unconscious people and those who have been diving, the head and neck should be supported in case of injuries to the spine.

-This is done if the body's temperature dropped after being in cold water.
-Warming treatments are done slowly to avoid further injury to the body.
+- Warming treatments—Done if the body's temperature dropped after being in cold water (hypothermia).
+They are done slowly to avoid further injury to the body.

 Nasogastric (purple) and Endotracheal Intubation